In simple words, Amazon Redshift or AWS Redshift is a Cloud based Data Warehouse service by Amazon Web Services (AWS).

 There are two terminologies to pay attention to here – Cloud and Data Warehouse.

 Cloud, short for Cloud Computing, refers to computing resources provided by a third party.
-These computing resources can range from processing power, storage, applications to more complex SaaS, PaaS and IaaS.
+These computing resources range from processing power, storage, applications to more complex SaaS, PaaS and IaaS.

 A Data Warehouse is a repository to store large amounts of historical data meant for generating reports and performing analytics.
 If the data is in a structured or semi-structured format, then you can store it in Redshift.